retainful/site/content/blog/abandoned-cart-solutions-cloud-based-solutions-vs-self-hosted-plugin-based-solutions.md

 **Solutions that Run On the Cloud**

 These are called <link-text url="https://www.retainful.com/" rel="noopener" target="_blank">SaaS</link-text> (Software-as-a-Service) solutions, which run on the cloud infrastructure like Amazon AWS or Google Cloud.
-One such example of a SaaS solution is Retainful which uses its own computing resources for tracking cart abandonments, scheduling and sending emails.
+One such example of a SaaS solution is <link-text url="https://www.retainful.com" rel="noopener" target="_blank">Retainful</link-text> which uses its own computing resources for tracking cart abandonments, scheduling and sending emails.

 Your website really does not have to do anything except reporting the carts to the SaaS solutions (you’ll have to use a simple integration just for connecting your website with the SaaS Service).
 Even emails are sent using dedicated mail servers to ensure a better delivery rate.

+<toc></toc>

 ## Differences Between These Two Types of Cart Abandonment Solutions

 I have taken three key metrics that are important for an eCommerce website and its abandoned cart email campaign.

 1. Performance and Page Speed
 2. Email Scheduling (at timed intervals)
 3. Email Delivery

 These three metrics will help you understand the difference between the two types of solutions.